zacck-zz/zacck.github.io/_posts/2017-04-19-6-Months-of-TDD.md

 When you have to **assert** on your code to check whether it works it implies you have to have thought and figured a result before you write the test code.

 TDD forces you to consider the direction you are taking and why!
-This in turn clears out a lot of logic, syntax errors and dead code**.
+This in turn clears out a lot of logic, syntax errors and dead code.

 Personally I find it take me 80% of my time to write a test and 20% to write the implementation of the code.